New York Misdemeanor

 In a case involving an A misdemeanor, the defendant is entitled to a jury trial.
 This is because the length of possible incarceration is over 90 days.
 In this case, the sentence could be up to one year in jail.
 Your New York Misdemeanor Lawyer will explain that when your sentence potentially exceeds 90 days, you have the option to have either a jury trial or a bench trial.
 Usually a New York Criminal Defense Lawyer will encourage you to opt for the jury trial.
 There are exceptions to this however.
 The lawyer may feel that the jury pool will not produce a fair trial, or if the case is very complicated, the judge may have a better understanding of the case.

-Speak to a New York Misdemeanor Lawyer from the Law Offices of Elliott Adler, P.C. for advice and guidance.
+Speak to a New York Misdemeanor Lawyer from the Law Office of Barry C. Weiss P.C. for advice and guidance.
 We will offer you a free consultation and will discuss the circumstances of your case confidentially.
 We handle cases for your convenience throughout New York City, including locations in Manhattan, Queens, the Bronx, Brooklyn and Staten Island as well as in Westchester County, and Nassau County and Suffolk County on Long Island.
 Contact us today at 212.785.1300.